{} Derbyshire

 'The cave system consists of a horizontal lead miners' adit (a level passageway driven horizontally into the hillside) 200 metres below ground leading to the cavern itself, a limestone cave.
 The narrow adit is permanently flooded, so after descending a long staircase, access to the cave is made by boat.
 At the end of the adit, the cavern opens up with fluorspar veits, stalactites and stalagmites, and the so-called "Bottomless Pit".
 This chamber has an underground lake with a 20 metres (66 ft) high waterfall and an extremely deep vertical shaf ...The original depth of the shaft has been estimated, from the amount of spoil placed in the shaft over the years, at around 150 metres (490 ft).[2]

-Above, photograph of area shown in Photograph 1, without snow cover, photograph taken by me
+Above, photograph of area shown in Photograph 1, without snow cover.

 Above, the Blue John Cavern, Castleton.
 Blue John: a rare form of the mineral fluorite, mined only at the Blue John Cavern and the Treak Cliff Cavern, also in Castleton.